GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

     fig.show()

 .. warning::
-    If the provided lists are longer than the number of non-empty subplots, an error will be raised.
+    If the provided lists are longer than the number of subfigures drawn by the SmartFigure, an error will be raised.
 For details on list length rules, see the :ref:`list-length-rules` section.

 Axes Limits
 -----------